feature-hub/feature-hub/docs/help/faq.md

 Yes, but the application must first be [converted to a Feature App][writing-a-feature-app].
 The [`@feature-hub/dom`][dom-api] or the [`@feature-hub/react`][react-api] package can be used to integrate the application as a DOM Feature App.
-We have created a [demo][angular-feature-app] that shows the integration of an Angular application into an `@feature-hub/dom` integrator.
+There is a [demo][angular-feature-app] that shows the integration of an Angular application into an `@feature-hub/dom` integrator.

 [angular-feature-app]: https://github.com/feature-hub/angular-feature-app